Upper left of this page; Click on "About", "Diet", and "Suggested Menu". These are other pages with more information.

 Standard Range (0.0 - 1.0) (0 - 10) Standard Range

-I am currently not taking any meds and I have had zero side effects with this medical treatment.
+I have had zero side effects with this medical treatment.

 You have to change your diet in order to give this medical treatment its best chance to work for you.